 A geometric dominant directed towards the sky is the snow-white symbol of Dilijan.
 The monument was built in 1970 by the project of architects Artur Tarkhanyan, Khoren Vatinyan and Seyran Avetisyan, who immortalized five decades of Armenia's life as a part of the USSR in five triangular slabs.

-© Robert Conte
+© Roberto Conte

 The massive building of the Polytechnic University is dotted with delicate window ornaments.
 The facade of the first floors with a bas-relief densely populated with human figures is also noteworthy.
 The building was built in the nineteen eighties by the project of the architect Armen Aghalyan.
 The students of the faculties of radio engineering and transport study in the building nowadays.

-© Robert Conte
+© Roberto Conte

 Chess House